wp-plugins/nextgen-gallery/readme.txt

 **And at least request your question here :** http://wordpress.org/tags/nextgen-gallery?forum_id=10

 == Changelog ==

+= V1.7.3 - 20.01.2011
+* NEW : Introduce plugin health check for conflicts with other plugins/themes
+* NEW : Adding new XMLRPC method ngg.deleteImage
+* NEW : Adding new XMLRPC method ngg.editImage
+* Changed : Rework register script for autocomplete feature
+* Bugfix : Bugfix for Multisite setup and flash upload
+* Bugfix : WP3.1 compat issue, show site admin page only on Multisite installation

 = V1.7.2 - 13.12.2010 =
 * Bugfix : Adding images to database require slug (NOT NULL)